essential61/mp4analyser/README.md

 I believe the use of Python allows any technically-minded individual to add their own "box" definitions as required.
 [See wiki](https://github.com/essential61/mp4analyser/wiki)

+Now able to parse files in Matroska or WebM format.

 It should work on any platform that can run a Python interpreter and support TKinter.

 # Screenshot #